 - Buyback and early exit options were suspended

-- There's an ongoing lawsuit against Wisefund
+- There's was an active lawsuit against Wisefund

 When it comes to the visual appearance of the platform, there isn’t much you could complain about.